This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Slightly out of kilter with elegant and historic Madrid, this Egyptian temple dates from the 2nd century BC and was donated to Spain by the Egyptian government to save it from floods following the construction of the great Aswan Dam.

-Visit at sunset to watch the light from the sinking sun play across the Royal Palace to the south and the Sierra de Guadarrama mountains to the north.
-It has to be one of the most romantic spots in Madrid, a city more know for its culture than romantic opportunities.
+The temple is one of the best places in Madrid to watch the sunset as light from the sinking sun plays across the Royal Palace to the south and the Sierra de Guadarrama mountains to the north.
+It has to be one of the most romantic spots in Madrid, a city more known for its culture than romantic opportunities.

-Gran Via is Madrid’s premier shopping street, lined with boutiques, chain stores, independent shops, cafes and restaurants.
+Gran Via is Madrid’s premier shopping street, lined with boutiques, chain stores, independent shops, cafés and restaurants.
+You can either walk the length of Gran Via or see it on the hop-on hop-off tourist buses that pass slowly down the wide boulevard.

-The Gran Vìa is alive and buzzing almost 24 hours a day; locals and tourists alike come here to socialise and shop.
+The Gran VÍa is alive and buzzing almost 24 hours a day; locals and tourists alike come here to socialize and shop.
 By night, clubs and bars open their doors and people throng onto the street creating a party atmosphere.

-Be mindful of your bags here, in fact be mindful anywhere, but where people gather, as they do on Gran Via, the risk is always increased.
-The hop-on hop-off tourist buses pass slowly along Gran Via if you’d rather see it that way.
+TOP TIP: Be mindful of your bags here, in fact, be mindful anywhere In Madrid.
+But where people gather, as they do on Gran Via, the risk is always increased.
 As with any city visit, make sure you have adequate travel insurance, should the worst happen.

 Take in a Flamenco Show